AdobeDocs/commerce-learn.en/help/capabilities/data-connection.md

 * Learn about customer data that can be transferred from Commerce to the Adobe Experience Edge
 * What is an API
 * How to use Adobe Journey Optimizer to follow up with a customer
-* Types of storefront events we can capture
+* Types of storefront events that can be captured
 * Real-time customer data evaluated and personalized content shown as the customer continues to browse
 * Customer segments and how they can be automatically adjusted based on customer history
 * Single unified profiles
 * Abandon cart emails, SMS messages and how they can be used with Adobe Journey Optimizer
 * Basic configurations and setup for the Commerce Data Connector
 * Dynamic blocks and cart price rules used to provide discounts
-* Customer profile and audiences as well as customer details in Adobe Experience Platform
+* Customer profiles, audiences, and customer details in Adobe Experience Platform
 * How Adobe Target can provide dynamic personalized content
 * Customer Journey Analytics dashboards introduced